 The Chiropractic Board of Australia

-The National Board is responsible for:
+We are the National Board responsible for:

-The Australian Health Practitioner Regulation Agency (AHPRA)
+The Australian Health Practitioner Regulation Agency (Ahpra)

-The Council of Chiropractic Education Australasia Inc (CCEA)
+The Council of Chiropractic Education Australasia (CCEA)